Bidisha2005/Umbrella-Maybe/Readme.md

 📧 Email: kbidisha.2005@gmail.com
 💼 LinkedIn: linkedin.com/in/bidisha-kundu-41706428b

-🔹 Project Development
-This is a personal project independently developed and maintained by Bidisha Kundu.
+🔹 This is a personal project independently developed and maintained by Bidisha Kundu.
 I am grateful for all the helpful feedback and suggestions, which are greatly appreciated.

 ---